I have been having fun with the Strip Tube Ruler and this is a 50 x 68 quilt made using a Jelly Roll of Botany for Moda that I have had for some time.

 Here you can see that I sewed 2 – 2.5 inch strips and then a 4.5 inch strip into a tube (please ignore the fold line on my 4.5 strip….guess I didn’t press it out).

 Then you use the template to cut out your blocks.
 The Strip Tube Ruler by Cozy Quilt Designs really makes it easy to cut your blocks the right size.

 You can see that some of the blocks are half of the neutral color and the others are made from the 4 different jelly roll strips.

 When I was putting this together I didn’t really have a plan….so it went on the floor in my quilt room and the kitties were locked out.
 Once I figured out the center I started making more tubes to see how far the Jelly Roll would go, I ended up using all of it other than a couple that were too neutral.

-Using my good old 15-91 Singer I did a medium size meandering on it.
+Using my good old 15-91 Singer sewing machine I did a medium size free motion meandering on it.
 It is always a good idea to have an extra table behind your sewing machine to support the weight of the quilt.

 I lucked out and found this striped fabric in my stash that happened to match perfectly for the quilt binding that I applied by machine with my tutorial.

 Our bed is a king size but I just wanted to show the quilt on a bed.

-I used some of the left over pieces from the tube ends to add a strip on the back, I have enough leftovers to make a pillow too.
+I used some of the left over pieces from the tube ends to add a strip on the back.